-The Webelos and Arrow of Light elective adventure, Looking Back, Looking Forward, is a fun way to show the Cub Scouts how the past has influenced the present.
+The Webelos and Arrow of Light elective adventure, Looking Back, Looking Forward has been retired but this activity is a fun way to show the Cub Scouts how the past has influenced the present.

-One of the requirements is to “create your own time capsule.”
+A fun activity for your Cub Scout to learn this is to have them create their own time capsule.
 I'll tell you more about the time capsules my son's den created in a later post.

 If you're putting photos in the time capsule, CVS is a great place to get them printed.
 Be sure to look for coupon codes!

 As I was planning the den meeting where we made them, I found lots of printable time capsule questionnaires.
 But I wanted something that would help the scouts remember their Cub Scouting career.

 Since there isn't anything like that, I decided to create my own!